citedrive/bibtex.eu/blog/202-08-12-overleaf-cite.md

  You can also cite references manually using the cite command.
-For example, if you wanted to cite Smith (201X), you would use `\cite{smith201X}`, which would give you [Smith, 201X].
+For example, if you wanted to cite Smith (201X), you would use `\cite{smith201X}`.
 Or use the reference search in overleaf.